Created on August 5, 2017. Last updated on February 15th, 2020 at 04:19 pm

 What can families and professionals do?
 At a “top-down” level, we must continue to fight for enforcement of antidiscrimination policies (such as the Americans with Disabilities Act) and for adequate reimbursement of evidence-based assessments and treatments.
 We must insist, as well, for a far more humanized set of media images of mental and developmental disorders.
 At a grass-roots level, families should challenge themselves to discuss openly their children’s struggles.
 If things are kept in the closet, both policy-makers and the general public will remain “off the hook.”
 It takes courage to disclose, but with support, rehearsal, and the right timing, we can put mental health conditions on the national agenda.

 We need to do the same for mental and developmental disorders.
-Families need to bond and receive support from one another; new generations of professionals must work to disseminate the evidence-based treatments that can and do foster recovery.
+Families need to bond and receive support from one another, and new generations of professionals must work to disseminate the evidence-based treatments that can and do foster recovery.
 The future of our children—and of our national economy and well-being—depends on our doing so.

 Henderson, C., & Gronholm, P. C. (2018).
 Mental health related stigma as a ‘wicked problem’: